This post contains affiliate links.

 Grab These Ingredients

-Transform humble carrots into crave-worthy vegan carrot hot dogs with the following ingredients.
+Transform humble carrots into crave-worthy vegan carrot hot dogs with the following ingredients (this is just an overview – jump to the recipe card for all measurements!).

 Pair these vegan hotdogs with our chewy roasted BBQ chickpeas–they’re packed with smoky BBQ flavor!